-We further recommend that the incoming Commander-in-Chief instruct the Department Commanders of our organization to do the same in their respective Departments; that is to say, that the Department Committee on Program and Policy confer and act with the Department of Committee on Survey and Planning.
+We further recommend that the incoming Commander-in-Chief instruct the Department Commanders of our organization to do the same in their respective Departments; that is to say. ment Committee on Program and Policy confer and act with the partment of Committee on Survey and Planning.

-The previously adopted plans have been of a sufficiently wide scope so as to necessitate no addition thereto at this time by the committee.
+The previously adopted plans have seen a sufficiently wide scope so as to necessitate no addition thereto at this time by the committee